bezmoradi/tutorials/go/08-slice.md

 fmt.Println(slice) // [0 1 2 3 4 5 6 7 8 9]
 ```

-`[:]` means from the element at index 0 including itself to the end of the slice; so we get `[0 1 2 3 4 5 6 7 8 9]`.
 An equivalent of the above code is:

 ```go
 numbers := []int{0, 1, 2, 3, 4, 5, 6, 7, 8, 9}